-- USB device
+Power USB device

-- Sound system
+Keyboard Sound system

-- External monitor
+Internal display panel External monitor

-- LAN
+HDD LAN

-- Wireless LAN
+Memory Media Card Wireless LAN

-- Bluetooth
+Pointing Device Bluetooth

 Power

 When the computer is not plugged into an AC power outlet, the battery pack is the primary power source.
 Your computer also has Real-Time Clock (RTC) function.
 All of the power resources are interrelated with anyone having the ability to produce apparent power problems.